 The Federal civil rights laws, including Title IX, make it unlawful to retaliate against an individual for the purpose of interfering with any right or privilege secured by these laws.
 This means that if an individual brings concerns about possible civil rights problems to a technology center's attention, including publicly opposing sexual harassment or filing a sexual harassment complaint with Meridian Technology Center or any State or Federal agency, it is unlawful for Meridian to retaliate against that individual for doing so.
 It is also unlawful to retaliate against an individual because he or she testified, or participated in any manner, in an OCR or technology center's investigation or proceeding.
-Therefore, if a student, parent, instructor, sponsor, administrator, or other individual complains formally or informally about sexual harassment or participates in an OCR or Meridian investigation or proceedings related to sexual harassment, the technology center is prohibited from retaliating (including intimidating, threatening, coercing, or in any way discriminating against the individual) because of the individual's complaint or participation.
+Therefore, if a student, parent, instructor, sponsor, administrator, or other individual complains formally or informally about sexual harassment, the technology center is prohibited from retaliating (including intimidating, threatening, coercing, or in any way discriminating against the individual) because of the individual's complaint or participation.

 Individuals who, apart from official associations with Meridian, engage in retaliatory activities will also be subject to technology center's policies insofar as they are applicable to third party actions.